-For nearly 70 years, the Telecaster has endured as a touring workhorse, staked its claim in rock history and never left the hands of scores of session pros.
-Alongside the Strat and Les Paul, it completes electric guitar's unarguable holy trinity.
+Alongside the Strat and Les Paul, the Telecaster completes electric guitar's unarguable holy trinity.
+For nearly 70 years, since its birth as the Broadcaster in 1950, this iconic guitar has endured as a touring workhorse, staked its claim in rock history and never left the hands of scores of session pros.

 The Tele wears its heart on its sleeve.
 It has survived in the hands of music's hardest-touring acts (Springsteen, The 'Stones et al) thanks to its simple, rock-solid build, while those trebly tones consistently cut-through in studio applications.